Free Research Preview. DrugChatter may produce inaccurate information.

 FAQs

-1. Can I still use salt substitutes while on Lipitor?
+1. Can I still use salt substitutes while taking Lipitor?

-It's recommended to consult with your doctor or healthcare provider before using salt substitutes while on Lipitor.
-They can help you weigh the potential benefits and risks.
+It's recommended to exercise caution and consult with your doctor or healthcare provider before using salt substitutes while taking Lipitor.

 2. Are all salt substitutes created equal?

-3. Can I use salt substitutes if I have high blood pressure?
+5. Can I still take Lipitor if I have high blood pressure?

 DrugPatentWatch - Make Better Decisions